Retinitis Pigmentosa & Life Insurance

 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-Being diagnosed with Retinitis Pigmentosa can be an uncertain time and we understand that this may cause you to worry.
-Life insurance may be one of your concerns but we are able to support you through the whole process.
+Being diagnosed with retinitis pigmentosa can be an uncertain time and we understand that this may cause you to worry.
+Life insurance may be one of your concerns and we are able to support you through the whole process.

-- When were you diagnosed with Retinitis Pigmentos?
+- When were you diagnosed with retinitis pigmentosa?

 Critical illness cover pays out a cash lump sum of money, if you are diagnosed with a medical condition that is listed in the insurer’s claims set e.g. cancer, heart attack, stroke.